znamlab/iss-preprocess/docs/source/registration.rst

 Estimate for all tiles
 ~~~~~~~~~~~~~~~~~~~~~~

-We can then use the parameters estimated for the reference tile to register all tiles with
+We can then use the parameters estimated for the reference tile to register all tiles with:

-``iss estimate-shifts``.
+``iss estimate-shifts``

 This is necessary for two reasons.
 First, dichroic wobble slightly
 during and between acquisitions resulting in different shifts between channels.
 Second, the
 gain of the microscope stage seems to vary from day to day.
 Therefore, the microscope does not
 consistently move to the same position for each tile from round to round, resulting in different